mantyni/Drone_Wars/README.md

 ## Fourth iteration, Decentralized Reinforcement Learning with Double Deep Q method and multiple drones
 There are two independed agents that are trained in a decentralized fashion.
 This method achieves the best scores and is most robust.
-Each agent has it's own policy with 3 actions, but training is taking almost as long as centralized method due to resource constraints (multiple networks running concurently).
+Each agent has it's own policy with 3 actions.
+Training is taking slightly longer as centralized method due to resource constraints (multiple networks running concurently).
-Excuse the graphics, the models need to be retrained to play with a round version of the asteroid icon (takes more resources).
-The network learned how to avoid square asteroids, but it doesn't reach good scores with slightly rounded icons!

 ![Alt text](images/gameplay_rl_3.gif "Gameplay_Multi_Agent_RL")